jlvallelonga/jlvallelonga.github.io/_posts/2013-12-05-pcb-etching-homestyle.md

 - Sharpie (for etch resist)
 - Muriatic acid – 20 Baume 31.45% (the 14.5% junk doesn’t work).
 Also take care not to murder yourself with this stuff.
 - Hydrogen peroxide – 3%
 - A glass container with a lid.
 Make sure that the lid is not airtight.
-If it is airtight, it can explode… acid everywhere… bad news.
+If it is airtight, it can explode… acid everywhere… bad news
 - Nerd goggles (safety first)
 - Particle respirator mask
 - Automotive rubbing compound (from the auto parts store)